 Many early beauty treatments for wrinkles, crépy throats and double chins were based on improving blood circulation.
-Athough some form of compression or tapping massage was the most common manual treatment, beauty culturists also used partial vacuums to achieve the same result.
-The principle applied is similar to what happens when you suck on your finger and make it go red – the mouth creates a partial vacuum and draws blood to the surface.
+Some form of compression or tapping massage was the most common manual treatment used to increase blood blood to the skin but beauty culturists also used partial vacuums.
+The effect is the same as sucking on your finger to make it go red; the mouth creates a partial vacuum and draws blood into the area.

-Although it is hard to know how widely vacuum suction was used in medicine we do know that they were used in quasi-medical establishments such as the Battle Creek Sanitarium established by J. H. Kellogg.
+Vacuum suction was also used to treat a range of ailments in quasi-medical establishments such as the Battle Creek Sanitarium established by J. H. Kellogg.

-Home treatment devices, mainly made of rubber, were also sold.
-Some of these vacuum-based products, such as those that claimed to cure baldness or enlarge the bust, enjoyed a degree of notoriety perhaps only matched by the vacuum-based penile enlargement machines so prevalent on the Internet today.
+Home treatment devices made mainly of rubber were also sold.
+Some of these vacuum-based products, such as those that claimed to cure baldness or enlarge the bust, enjoyed a degree of notoriety perhaps only matched by the vacuum-based penile enlargement machines prevalent on the Internet today.

-No matter how complex the apparatus, or whether they were used on the face or the body, all the devices sold for the past one hundred years or more are based on the generation of a partial vacuum under some form of a cup.
-The practice of cupping goes back to ancient Egyptian times and still has its adherents today, especially in Asia.
+No matter how complex the apparatus, or whether they were used on the face or the body, all the devices sold for the past one hundred years or more were based on the generation of a partial vacuum under some form of cup.
+The practice of cupping goes back into prehistory and still has its adherents today, especially in Asia.
 The ancients used it therapeutically to treat a wide range of conditions including hemorrhage, snake-bite and blood-letting.
 They made cups using natural hollowed containers such as shells, horns, bamboo or bones.
-In some cases heat was used to generate the partial vacuum but implements such as horns could also have the air sucked out of them through a hole at the top, after which they could be stoppered.
+In some cases heat was used to generate the partial vacuum but implements such as horns could also have the air sucked out of them through a hole at the top, after which they would be stoppered.

 Rollers: Small suction cups were added to mechanical facial massagers such as rollers adding the lifting action of suction to ‘smooth out wrinkles’.